akarinmoe/DatasetWikipedia/README.md

-# photo generation using wikipedia corpus
+# Photo Generation Using Wikipedia Corpus